katungi/Typescript-Summary-Notes/2. Type Annotation and Inference/Type-inference.md

 If the declaration and initializatoin are on the same line, Typescript will look at the type value and infer that the variable must be of that type.

-Note: When you move the declaration to a new line, like this,
+Note: When you move the initialization to a new line, like this,

 ```javascript
 let color;